G-Research/ParquetSharp/docs/guides/TypeFactories.md

 (e.g. `columnWriter.LogicalReaderOverride<CustomType>()`),
 then a `LogicalTypeFactory` is needed in order to establish the proper logical type mapping.

-In other words, the `LogicalTypeFactory` is required if the user provides a `ParquetSharp.Column` class with a custom type when writing, or gets the `LogicalColumnReader` or `LogicalColumnWriter` via the non type-overriding methods (in which case the factory is needed to know the full type of the logical column reader/writer).
+In other words, the `LogicalTypeFactory` is required if the user provides a @ParquetSharp.Column class with a custom type when writing, or gets the `LogicalColumnReader` or `LogicalColumnWriter` via the non type-overriding methods (in which case the factory is needed to know the full type of the logical column reader/writer).
 The corresponding converter factory is always needed if using a custom type that the default converter doesn't know how to handle.